Effect-TS/effect/packages/platform/README.md

 })

-// Create a router with a route that captures parameters const router = HttpServer.router.empty.pipe( HttpServer.router.get(
+// Create a router with a route that captures parameters const router = HttpRouter.empty.pipe(
+  HttpRouter.get(
     "/users/:userId/books/:bookId",
-    HttpServer.router
-      .schemaPathParams(Params)
+    HttpRouter.schemaPathParams(Params).pipe(
-      .pipe(Effect.flatMap((params) => HttpServer.response.json(params)))
+      Effect.flatMap((params) => HttpServerResponse.json(params))
     )
   )
+)

-const app = router.pipe(HttpServer.server.serve())
+const app = router.pipe(HttpServer.serve())

 listen(app, 3000)
 ```

 ### Response methods

-The methods on `HttpServer.response` object in the following table can send a response to the client, and terminate the request-response cycle.
+The methods on `HttpServerResponse` object in the following table can send a response to the client, and terminate the request-response cycle.
 If none of these methods are called from a route handler, the client request will be left hanging.

 | Method       | Description                    |
 | ------------ | ------------------------------ |